nicolo-tellini/LICO/README.md

 ## Configure ```monitor.sh```

-Let's see how monitor a GitHub package.
+Let's see how to monitor a GitHub package.

 ```
 #!/bin/bash